ChristianKreuzberger/AMuSt-ndnSIM/README.md

 ---------------------------------------------

 ## Tutorial
-Please take a look at [this README](https://github.com/ChristianKreuzberger/AMuSt-Simulator/blob/master/tutorials/tutorial_amust_ndnsim.md)
+Please take a look at the [AMuSt-ndnSIM tutorial](https://github.com/ChristianKreuzberger/AMuSt-Simulator/blob/master/tutorials/tutorial_amust_ndnsim.md) and [AMuSt-libdash information](https://github.com/ChristianKreuzberger/AMuSt-libdash/blob/master/tutorial.md).

 ---------------------------------------------

 ## Info about libdash
-We are using a custom version of libdash [AMuSt-libdash](), so please make sure you use the version provided in the tutorial above.
+We are using a custom version of libdash [AMuSt-libdash](https://github.com/ChristianKreuzberger/AMuSt-libdash), so please make sure you use the version provided in the tutorial above.

 ## What is MPEG-DASH?